 How to Prepare for CMMC 2.0 Assessment and Certification

-DoD released CMMC model version 1.0 in January 2020, with the anticipation it would appear in all requests for information (RFIs) in June 2020 and then in all requests for proposals (RFPs) by fall 2020.
-Version 1.02 was released in March.
-It is not retroactive for existing contractors; however, if your organization wants to bid on new contracts or renew an existing contract, you must be CMMC-certified.
+DoD released CMMC model version 1.0 in January 2020, with the anticipation it would appear in all requests for information (RFIs) in June 2020 and then in all requests for proposals (RFPs) by fall 2020, followed later that year by version 1.02.
+More recently, in November 2021, DoD released the most current version, CMMC 2.0.

 Cybersecurity Maturity Model Certification is a set of standards designed to help organizations protect CUI and FCI when engaging in DoD contracts.